shamim1258/Shamim/Technology/Python/DataTypes/notes.md

    -  When this is used for first time it will get the first element.
    -  Iterators don’t have to be finite.
 It’s perfectly reasonable to write an iterator that produces an infinite stream of data.

+**yield :**
+- It temperory suspend the processing remembering the location execution state (including local variables and pending try-statements).
+- When the generator iterator resumes, it picks up where it left off (in contrast to functions which start fresh on every invocation).

 **self :**
 - Self is used to represent the instance of the class.
 With this keyword, you can access the attributes and methods of the class in python.